plugdata-team/plugdata/Resources/Documentation/ELSE/impseq~.md

     description: trigger to generate impulse from sequence
   - type: bang
     description: generates impulse from sequence at control rate
-  - type: list
-    description: 1 or more floats set sequence values and outputs the first

 outlets:
   1st:
   - type: signal